HebeHH/WikipediaRelations/README.md

 - *Ptolemy IX:* her oldest brother.
 - *Ptolemy X:* her other brother.
 - *Antiochus VIII:* her maternal cousin, the widower of her sister Tryphaena.
-- *Antiochus IX:* her maternal cousin, the brother of her late husband, Antiochus VIII, who used to be married to her sister Cleopatra IV.
+- *Antiochus IX:* her maternal cousin, the widower of her sister Cleopatra IV, and the brother of her previous husband Antiochus VIII.
 - *Antiochus X:* her step-son, who also happened to be her nephew.